onecommons/vesper/doc/source/configvars.rst

   Help text appended to command line help message (invoked by -h or --help)

   Default: `"Settings:\n--[name]=VALUE Add [name] to config settings"`

 advanced configuration variables
 ================================

-.. confval:: stores

-  A dictionary of stores, whose keys are the names of the store and values are dictionaries containing the datastore configuration settings for that store.

-  If more than one store is specified, a default store must be indicated, in one of two ways: either by naming the store "default" or by including a "default_store" setting in the stores' dictionary of configuration settings.

-  If `stores` is set, then other datastore configuration settings are ignored.

-  Example: ``stores = {'config': {'storage_path': 'config.json'}, 'data': {'storage_path': 'data.json', 'default_store': True}}``

-.. confval:: storeDefaults

-  A dictionary containing datastore configuration settings that are applied to each store defined in the configuration.
-  Any other datastore settings override the settings here.
-  If the value of the settings is another dictionary of settings (e.g. ``model_options``) those dictionaries are merged recursively.

-  Example ``storeDefaults = {'model_options': {'serializeOptions': {'pjson': 'omitEmbeddedIds': True}}}``

-.. confval:: use_file_lock

-  If True `vesper.app` will use interprocess file lock when committing a transaction.
-Alternately use_file_lock can be a reference to a class or factory function that conforms to the glock.LockFile interface.

-  Default is False

-  ``use_file_lock=True #enable``

-.. confval:: file_lock_path

-  The path name for the lock file.
-If `file_lock_path` is not set, a path name is generated using the os's temp directory and a file name based on a hash of the `model_resource_uri` (this is to ensure that any process opening the same datastore will share the same lock file).

-  ``file_lock_path='./appinstance1.lock'``

 .. confval:: app_name

   A short name for this application, must be unique within the current ``vesper.app`` process